The Essential Guide to Overcoming Panic Attacks: A Step by Step Resource

 It is a 3 step process that feeds itself:

-2. You develop fear around the experience of the panic attack (the sensations, the location, certain thoughts, etc.)
+You develop fear around the experience of the panic attack (the sensations, location, related thoughts, etc.)

 It is a vicious circle run by fear.